 John has conducted dozens of jury trials and appeals and has been counsel in several hundred judge-alone trials.
 He has also acted as counsel in hundreds of other cases that settled before trial.
 John has led seminars at the Ontario Bar Admission Course and lectured at continuing education conferences on topics including evidence, criminal and civil procedure, and mental health law.

-John believes that every person is entitled to the services of a great lawyer, one who will work hard and care about his client’s case and strives for the best result, each and every time.
+John believes that every person is entitled to the services of a hard-working lawyer who cares about each client’s case and strives for the best result, each and every time.

 John is a past President of the Lincoln County Law Association and of the Niagara Criminal Lawyers’ Association.
-He has been, and continues to be, involved with committee work for various law-related organizations including Judicial Liaison Committees and Court Process Committees.
-Presently, he works with a Mental Health Committee dealing with the interaction of the criminal justice system and individuals with some form of mental impairment.
+He has been, and continues to be, involved with committee work for various law-related organizations including Judicial Liaison Committees, Court Process Committees, and Mental Health Committees.

 Outside of the practice of law, John spent over a decade on the Board of Youth Resources Niagara, which operated an open custody youth facility and a group home in Fonthill, Ontario.
-John has been on the Board of Directors of the St. Catharines Concord Soccer Club for a number of years, currently holding the position of President, and he still plays and coaches soccer.
+John was on the Board of Directors of the St. Catharines Concord Soccer Club for a number of years, including a period as President.
 John has also coached basketball with the CYO Basketball organization.
 After earning his black belt, he taught jiu jitsu for a number of years at the St. Catharines YMCA.
 John still plays soccer, basketball, and golf and has recently taken up curling.